Using commas correctly is vital for proper punctuation and grammar.

 Monday, September 12, 2017, is going to include so much fun.

-You want to communicate that you have good grammar and language skills and one way to do that is by using your commas correctly.
+You want to show readers that you have good grammar and language skills, and one way to do that is by using your commas correctly.

 Without commas, you can cause confusion for your reader, or your message might be misunderstood.